GM delivers its first Bolt electric car in Tesla's backyard

-(Reuters) - General Motors Co (GM.N) on Tuesday said it delivered its first Chevrolet Bolt electric cars to three customers in Fremont, California, home to rival electric automaker Tesla Motors Inc's (TSLA.O) assembly plant.
+Dec 13 (Reuters) - General Motors Co on Tuesday said it delivered its first Chevrolet Bolt electric car to a family in Fremont, California, home to rival electric automaker Tesla Motors Inc's assembly plant.

 This allows the Detroit automaker to claim first place in the race to deliver an electric car that can run for more than 200 miles on a charge and has a starting price below $40,000.
 Tesla Chief Executive Officer Elon Musk has promised its entry in this new segment, the Model 3, will go into production in July.